-The Virginia Line of Duty Act (LODA), established in Title 9.1 of the Code of Virginia and enacted in 1972, provides a waiver of undergraduate tuition and mandatory fees at any public institution of higher education to eligible family members of eligible employees and volunteers killed in the line of duty while serving under certain Virginian Commonwealth occupations (please see Code of Virginia for specific eligible state occupations).
+The Virginia Line of Duty Act (LODA), established in Title 9.1 of the Code of Virginia and enacted in 1972, provides a waiver of undergraduate tuition and mandatory fees at any public institution of higher education to eligible family members of eligible employees and volunteers killed in the line of duty while serving under certain Virginian Commonwealth occupations (please see Code of Virginia link above for specific eligible state occupations).

 Institutions that grant waivers "shall waive the amounts payable for tuition, institutional charges and mandatory educational fees, and books and supplies1 but shall not waive user fees such as room and board charges."2

 According to the Virginia Line of Duty Act, a waiver of undergraduate tuition and mandatory fees3 at any public institution of higher education under the following conditions:

 - The chief executive officer of the deceased individual's employer certifies that such individual was so employed and was killed in the line of duty while serving or living in the Commonwealth; and

 - The surviving spouse or child is admitted to, enrolls at, attends, and applies to such institution for the waiver.
 Waiver recipients who meet federal satisfactory academic progress (SAP)4 are eligible for renewal of such waiver.

 - Verification letter of line of duty death and benefits from employer.